FrudenFireKing/TEST_MARKET/README.md

 Testmarket is a web application for publishing and managing product ads.
 The service provides the following features:
 - Placement of ads with the name, description, price and image
-- The ability to enable/disable the "Bidding" function for each ad
+- The ability to enable/disable the "Торг" function for each ad
 - View a list of all ads with keyword search
 - Detailed ad page with full information
 - Seller rating based on the number of ads placed